aorogat/Data-Science-and-Software-Engineering/Developer/README.md

 After this level, you will be able to develop desktop applications.

 #### 6- Java - Applied Data Structure [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-ICLzNwt5aAjnstOlqNgtqMJ)
-In this level, you will learn the main data structures like Linear, Tree and Graph and how to use them.
+In this level, you will learn the main data structures like List, Tree and Graph and how to use them.
 This level does not include how these data structures built from Arrays and nodes as well as does not include the theoretical illustration of their crossponding operations.
 ## Data Acquisition
 Data acquisition means reading the data from its source.
 Since Developers usually work on companies that have their data stored in databases, Developer recruiters expect your ability to read such data from their database.
 #### 1- Database Level (1) – SQL - Java/SQL [\[Youtube Playlist\]]()